-If you want to remotely enable Remote Desktop on the server, but you have not access to the terminal, we will show you how to do it.
-In our case we are using on server on 2012 R2 platform.
+If you want to remotely enable Remote Desktop (RDP) on the server, but you have not access to the terminal, we will show you how to do it by using Powershell.
+In our case we are usingserver on 2012 R2 platform.
 It should be noted that Windows Server 2012 R2 already has PowerShell, so we can easily use some scripts to solve this problem.

 First of all we need to establish a session with the remote server.
-Just use this command:
+To do this just use the command:

 Enter-PSSession -ComputerName server.domain.local -Credential domain\administrator

 Now we need to actually enable Remote Desktop.

 Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server'-name "fDenyTSConnections" -Value 0

 Once it is done, activate the firewall rule.